-The cost of education—from college all the way to professional development throughout one’s career—can be significant.
-Knowing this, groups throughout the meeting and event industry have banded together for years to help ensure knowledge and advancement is a reality.
-The result is that there is now an incredible supply of scholarships to be had, thanks to generous donations from your planner peers, industry suppliers and professional associations.
+The cost of education—from college all the way to professional development throughout one’s career—is significant.
+Knowing this, groups throughout the meeting and event industry have banded together for years to help ensure a sustainable pipeline of skilled professionals.
+As a result, there is now an incredible supply of scholarships to be had, thanks to generous donations from your planner peers, industry suppliers and professional associations.

 Meeting Professionals International

-The MPI Foundation disbursed hundreds of scholarships and grants in 2017 totaling more than $294,000.
+Last year, the MPI Foundation disbursed hundreds of scholarships and grants totaling more than $250,000.
 The ways in which these funds can aid your professional career are as wide and varied as the organizations and individuals who sponsor the programs.
 Following are some examples of available scholarships from the MPI Foundation.

-- The Professional Development Scholarship, only available to MPI members, covers, partially or fully, the cost of any MPI Academy courses, including the Certificate in Meeting Management (CMM), the Healthcare Meeting Compliance Certificate (HMCC), MPI’s Experiential Event Series programs and much more (see the MPI Academy for all opportunities).
+- The Professional Development Scholarship, only available to MPI members, covers, partially or fully, the cost of any MPI Academy courses, including the Certificate in Meeting Management (CMM), the Healthcare Meeting Compliance Certificate (HMCC), MPI’s Experiential Event Series programs, Basics Bootcamp and much more.

 - Conference Scholarships, only available to MPI members, cover costs to attend events such as the World Education Congress (WEC), IMEX America and IMEX in Frankfurt.